But I'll start, first, with what 'I do not believe' about Christmas.

-The ancient Chinese astronomers of the Han Dynasty, of the corresponding times, mention Halley’s Comet too.
 But dates cannot be conclusively fixed.
 Neither the month of December nor the date of 25th can be zeroed upon, as perfect.

+What we know for sure is this.
 A pagan festival - for a sun god, 'sol invictus' - was usually celebrated on 25 December (of the Julian calendar).
 And the Roman Emperor Constantine - who, for political reasons, converted to Christianity around 315 AD - is said to have fixed that same date for celebrating the birth of Christ.

 While Constantine's predecessors, the earlier rulers of the Roman empire, like Nero, Domitian and Trajan had brutally tortured and killed those who called themselves as Christians -- in a sudden, strange, twist of history -- Emperor Constantine made Christianity itself as the official religion.